 Peruvian Beer

-Beer is an essential companion during the New Year in Cusco.
-Cusqueña, with its Negra version, stands out for its intense flavor, ideal for festive dishes, while craft beers such as those of Sacred Valley.
+The Peruvian Beer is an essential companion during the New Year in Cusco.
+The local favorite is Cusqueña, which stands out for its intense flavor and pairs perfectly with festive dishes, while craft beers from the Sacred Valley experiment with Andean ingredients to create new aromas and flavors.

 Craft beer | TreXperience